Mary Seacole: Recognition

 By the 21st century, Seacole was much more prominent.
 Several buildings and entities, mainly connected with health care, were named after her.
-She was, for example, the namesake of Seacole Way in Shrewsbury, part of the Copthorne Grange housing estate developed in 2011-12 on site of the former Copthorne Hospital, near the present Royal Shrewsbury Hospital.
-In 2005, British politician Boris Johnson wrote of learning about Seacole from his daughter's school pageant and speculated: "I find myself facing the grim possibility that it was my own education that was blinkered."
+She was, for example, the namesake of Seacole Way in Shrewsbury, part of the Copthorne Grange housing estate developed in 2011–12 on site of the former Copthorne Hospital, near the present Royal Shrewsbury Hospital.
+In 2005, British politician Boris Johnson wrote of learning about Seacole from his daughter's school pageant and speculated: "I find myself facing the grim possibility that it was my own education that was blinkered, and that my children are now receiving a more faithful account of heroism in imperial Britain than I did."
 In 2007 Seacole was introduced into the National Curriculum, and her life story is taught at many primary schools in the UK alongside that of Florence Nightingale.

 She was voted into first place in an online poll of 100 Great Black Britons in 2004 carried out by the website Every Generation.
 The portrait identified as Seacole in 2005 was used for one of ten first-class stamps showing important Britons, to commemorate the 150th anniversary of the National Portrait Gallery.

 British buildings and organisations now commemorate her by name.
 One of the first was the Mary Seacole Centre for Nursing Practice at Thames Valley University, which created the NHS Specialist Library for Ethnicity and Health, a web-based collection of research-based evidence and good practice information relating to the health needs of minority ethnic groups, and other resources relevant to multi-cultural health care.
 There is another Mary Seacole Research Centre, this one at De Montfort University in Leicester, and a problem-based learning room at St George's, University of London is named after her.
-Brunel University in West London houses its School of Health Sciences and Social Care in the Mary Seacole Building.
+Brunel University of London houses its Department of Health Sciences in the Mary Seacole Building.
 New buildings at the University of Salford and Birmingham City University bear her name, as does part of the new headquarters of the Home Office at 2 Marsham Street.
 There is a Mary Seacole ward in the Douglas Bader Centre in Roehampton.
 There are two wards named after Mary Seacole in Whittington Hospital in North London, and also, there is the Mary Seacole Nursing Home, situated at 39 Nuttall Street, Shoreditch.
 The Royal South Hants Hospital in Southampton named its outpatients' wing "The Mary Seacole Wing" in 2010, in honour of her contribution to nursing.
 The NHS Seacole Centre in Surrey was opened on 4 May 2020, following a campaign led by Patrick Vernon, a former NHS manager.
-It is a community hospital which will first provide a temporary rehabilitation service for patients recovering from Covid-19.
+It is a community hospital which will first provide a temporary rehabilitation service for patients recovering from COVID-19.
 The building was previously called Headley Court.